You were doing your own business, and suddenly a pesky blue screen with some texts appeared. You got scared and are looking for help.

 How Does an Overheating CPU Affect the System

 An overheating CPU can cause many problems other than a blue screen of death.
 Some of them are pretty alarming for your system.
+But before that, you should be able to tell if your CPU is actually overheating or not.

 Here are some impacts of overheating CPU: